 Pioneering Seattle Pub Culture

-Back in 1991, amid the rise of Internet start-ups, the smell of new coffee roasters around town, and the pounding sound of the grunge scene: Seattle pub culture was born on a once-quiet corner of Greenwood.
+Back in 1991, amid the rise of Internet start-ups, the smell of new coffee roasters, and the pounding sound of the grunge scene: Seattle pub culture was born on a once-quiet corner of Greenwood.
 It all started with owner Jeff Eagan’s vision to revitalize the English-style pub in Seattle and introduce locals to the region’s growing supply of micro-brews.
-Upon partnering with Jeff Reich, that vision grew to include offering neighborhood patrons an upscale menu of gourmet food at down-home prices.
+That vision grew to include offering an upscale menu of gourmet food at reasonable prices.
 Since those days, Seattle-style Ale House Cuisine has been synonymous with the 74th Street, Hilltop, and Columbia City Ale Houses.

-We’d like to note that historically, pubs began not as a commercial venture but as an extension of the private home—when word spread about someone who brewed delicious beer, the brewer would soon expect many regular visitors.
-If a home-brewed beer drew a sufficiently large and steady crowd, the brewer's home would become something of a meeting place, known as a "public house" or pub, an important part of the community.
+Historically, pubs began not as a commercial venture but as an extension of the private home—when word spread about someone pouring delicious beer, the home would soon expect many regular visitors.
+If a home drew a large and steady crowd, the home would become something of a meeting place, known as a “public house” or pub, an important part of the community.

-Continuing this vital community tradition, we strive to offer Seattle neighborhoods comfortable gathering spots where people come together as a community to interact, learn, and grow.
-We pledge to always offer the finest in traditional ales with the freshest quality foods.
+We strive to offer Seattle neighborhoods comfortable gathering spots where people come together as a community to interact.
 We work hard to nurture guests with good food, good company, fresh ales and great service.
-If you live nearby, please consider one of our ale houses as your neighborhood "local'.
+If you live nearby, please consider one of our ale houses as your neighborhood “local’.